 1. Various FD training

-Teikyo University Center for Teaching and Learning has been implementing the "New Teacher Training Program" since 2011 and the "Teaching Portfolio Training" since 2012.
-From 2020, we have added a "Brush-up Program" and are conducting a wide range of training to improve teaching.
+Teikyo University Center for Teaching and Learning has been implementing the "New Faculty Training Program" since 2011 and the "Teaching Portfolio Training" since 2012.
+Starting in 2020, the "Brush-up Program" was added, and a wide range of training is being implemented to improve teaching and learning.

-• Students will understand the basic theory of Professor and learning, and aim to acquire the basic Professor skills necessary for university classes.
+Participants will aim to understand the basic theories of Professor and learning and acquire the basic Professor skills necessary for university classes.

 2. Implementation of SoTL (Scholarship of Teaching and Learning) project